buraglio/draft-nbrr-v6ops-clat-status/draft-nbrr-v6ops-clat-status.md

 BSD systems that support the ipfw toolkit have support for CLAT.
 This support must be manually enabled within the ipfw configuration and does not come on by default, allowing a more seamless user experience by supporting DHCP option 108 as defined by {{RFC8925}}, pref64 as defined by {{RFC8781}}, or DNS activation as defined by {{RFC7050}}.

-Within the official Concurrent Version System ports repository, there is a CLAT configuration daemon named gelatod which checks for a NAT64 translator and configures the BSD packet filter to translate IPv4 packets into IPv6 packets.
+Within the official Concurrent Version System ports repository, there is a CLAT configuration daemon named {{Gelatod}} which checks for a NAT64 translator and configures the BSD packet filter to translate IPv4 packets into IPv6 packets.

 ## Linux